hyperledger-archives/fabric/docs/Setup/Network-setup.md

 #### Start up additional validating peers:

-We'll use `vp1` as the ID for the second validating peer.
-If using Docker Compose, we can simply link the two nodes.
+Following the pattern we established [above](#Assigning-a-value-for-CORE_PEER_ID) we'll use `vp1` as the ID for the second validating peer.
+If using Docker Compose, we can simply link the two peer nodes.
 Here's the docker-compse.yml for a **Vagrant** environment with two peer nodes - vp0 and vp1:
 ```
 vp0: